mikepartelow/podunk/README.md

 ## License

-All material copyright 2012, Open Knowledge Foundation.
+All material copyright 2013, Mike Partelow.

 All data (and associated content) is placed in the Public Domain using the [Public Domain Dedication and